 Operating manual for GEAFOL cast resin transformer as app

-Take the GEAFOL operating manual with you at all times and download the Siemens GEAFOL app for your GEAFOL cast resin transformer to your iPhone or iPad.
+Take the GEAFOL operating manual with you at all times and download the Siemens GEAFOL app for your GEAFOL cast resin transformer to your iPhone, iPad or Android-device.
 You can also use the video tutorials presented in various languages offline. more

 Vegetable oil transformer for ultra-high voltages